XelerT/tatlin/README.md

 ![plot](imgs/gr.png)

-Otherwise application has to use temporary tapes, which represented by ordinary files, therefore I have significant decrease in run time because of merging process, which uses all temporary files and min-heap in a time.
+Otherwise application have to use temporary tapes, which represented by ordinary files, therefore I have significant decrease in run time because of merging process, which uses all temporary files and min-heap in a time.
 Results for **1 Gb** file with two temporary tapes:

         552 seconds time elapsed